hdavid16/InventoryManagementWebApp.jl/README.md

 ## Tips
 - For best performance with the Heroku app, use a standard web browser that is up to date.
 - When downloading result files, your browser will prompt you to allow multiple file downloads.
+- The first run on the Heroku app may at times be slow because the code is being compiled.
+If an error is thrown, refreshing the site should fix it.